About

 OwnDoc means: "Be your own doctor" - Hippocrates' advice!

-My name is Frank de Groot, webmaster of this site.
+My name is Frank de Groot, webmaster of this site and electronic/electromechanical engineer and software developer.
 I was born in Amsterdam in 1965 and I invented the Derminator® in 2013.
-How does time fly!
+How time flies!
 My apologies for this site looking awfully dated.
 Its contents is however "evergreen" - still as relevant today as when we wrote it.
 Our company is healthier than ever before - we're hardly able to keep up with demand and that without ever having advertised.

 Here used to be a photo of "Sarah Vaughter" - a stock photo we licensed of a wise-looking lady.
 Sarah Vaughter is the alias of my business partner and dermaneedling expert Martina Kopecka and in spite of some people we blacklisted for credit card fraud trying to make us look like total criminals who "hide behind a fake identity", the truth is that our business registration details are on our invoices and a simple Companies House lookup will show you her name as well as mine.